EU MDR Clinical Evaluation Requirement – Understanding the CER

 Unfortunately, no hard rule determines whether the clinical data collected is enough to meet the EU MDR’s General Safety and Performance Requirements (GSPR).
 It must conduct an in-depth gap analysis to decide if additional clinical investigations will be required.
 Factors such as long-term device performance, safety under extensive use, and rare complications which may lead to safety risks or affect the performance should also be considered during the evaluation.

 Is the Clinical Evaluation Report (CER) a One-time Activity?

 They are used to determine the overall acceptability of the device basis its risk/benefit analysis.
-Any notable changes that impact the initial data should be recorded, and the CER should be updated accordingly.
+Therefore, any notable changes that impact the initial data should be recorded, and the CER should be updated accordingly.
 Failure to do so could risk conformity with the MDD/MDR.

 Summary: You will likely need to engage a cer writer continuously to update your report over the years.

 How will Europe’s New Medical Device Regulation (EU MDR) Impact CERs?

-This can broadly explain the main impact in terms of more stringent requirements for CERs, such as the grounds of establishing an equivalence with another device, the quality of data and processes considered in the clinical evaluation, and increased post-market surveillance Stricter Criteria for establishing equivalence.
-A uniform review of sales literature from comparable products and services can contribute to an extensive and useful product review.
+This can broadly explain the significant impact in terms of more stringent requirements for CERs, such as the grounds of establishing an equivalence with another device, the quality of data and processes considered in the clinical evaluation, and increased post-market surveillance Stricter Criteria for establishing equivalence.
+In addition, a uniform review of sales literature from comparable products and services can contribute to an extensive and helpful product review.

 Medical Device Manufacturers must demonstrate that the device under evaluation is substantially equivalent in terms of safety and effectiveness to the aforementioned equivalent products (technically termed predicates).

 Greater emphasis on clinical investigations – Your CER Writer and Effective Literature Search

-Most often, manufacturers submit literature reviews containing existing clinical studies for equivalent products.
+Manufacturers often submit literature reviews containing existing clinical studies for equivalent products.
 With the EU MDR, scientific literature as a sole means for clinical assessment will become strictly regulated.
-Pre-market clinical studies though time-consuming and more expensive, are essential for new technology and indications.
+Though time-consuming and more expensive, pre-market clinical studies are essential for new technology and indications.

 This is not mandated explicitly by MDR, but we know it is common among Notified Body Reviewers.
 Your CER writer and medical writing staff must be familiar with meddev 2.7.1 to conduct these reviews effectively.